-- tests for a population mean (σ known)

-- hypotheses, test statistic, P-value, statistical significance

-- two-sided tests and confidence intervals
+- tests for a population mean ( $\sigma$ known) - hypotheses, test statistic, P-value, statistical significance - two-sided tests and confidence intervals

-Unit 10 - Inference for One Population Mean (σ unknown)
+Unit 10 - Inference for One Population Mean ( $\sigma$ unknown)

-• one-sample t procedures - confidence intervals and tests

-Unit 11 - Inference for a Population Proportion - Note: This Unit 11 will not be included in the Final Exam but maybe discussed if time permits.

-- confidence intervals and tests for a population proportion - choosing the sample size
+- $\bullet\,$ one-sample t procedures confidence intervals and tests - Unit 11 Inference for a Population Proportion Note: Unit 11 will be discussed if time permits. - confidence intervals and tests for a population proportion - choosing the sample size

-The final examination covers material from Units 1 - 10, with emphasis on Units 6 - 10.
-The exam is 3 hours in duration and will be scheduled by the Student Records Office.
+The final examination covers material from Units 1 - 11, with emphasis on Units 6 - 11.
+The exam will be scheduled by the Student Records Office.